TheF1rstPancake/Kvasir/docs/backend.rst

 An environment file can still be defined to set the values of the different environment variables.
 Some third party hosting services (such as the Google App Engine) will take all files in your current directory and upload those instead of using a git repository.
 These types of services don't always provide a way to set environment variables remotely, so the hidden file works in those cases.

 .. note::
-    If you are adding additional functionality into Kvasir (in other words, you are actively developing Kvasir), then you should define use the `.env` file.
+    If you are adding additional functionality into Kvasir (in other words, you are actively developing Kvasir), then you should define the `.env` file.
 It makes testing and manipulating the environment variables a little easier.

 Kvasir will check for the presence of the environment file using the `dotenv <https://www.npmjs.com/package/dotenv>`_ package which will then set all of the environment variables accordingly.
 This way, the other parts of Kvasir don't have to worry about where the configuration values are coming from.
 It will check the enviornment variables and pull them into an object that all of it's routes and functions are free to reference.